 There could be a ton of compelling reasons to study abroad in Switzerland.
 Whether you’re more motivated by your studies, language, or travel, Switzerland could have something to offer.
 Here are a few reasons to consider studying abroad in Switzerland.

 - The Location: Of course, one big reason to study abroad is the chance to travel.
 Switzerland is located at the heart of Western Europe.
-Not only is it a fascinating travel destination in itself, with its beautiful cities and the Swiss Alps.
+It's a fascinating travel destination in itself, with its beautiful cities and the Swiss Alps.
 But it’s also in a great spot to facilitate further exploration, sharing borders with Italy, France, Germany, Austria, and Lichtenstein.

 - Quality of Life: Switzerland is known for its high quality of life among its citizens.
 Part of this is due to their economy, but other contributing factors include their healthcare, and cultural values of human development, civil liberties, and government transparency.
 Not to mention the chocolate.